At The Springfield Anglican College we focus on the development of all aspects of your child’s growth.

 In Primary Schooling, there are many opportunities for involvement in graded string ensembles, guitar ensemble, concert bands, recorder groups, choirs, dance troupes and art clubs.
 Group lessons for instruments in our extra-curricular groups are included as part of the tuition fee.
 A unique feature of our Music Program is our Prep Violin Program, in which every student in Prep learns the instrument.
 Students have the option to continue with violin in Years 1 and 2.
 From Years 3 to 5, all students learn a string or band instrument.
 Additionally, private individual tuition is available for guitar, singing, piano and a wide variety of wind, percussion and string instruments.

 The College has an extensive concert program in which all our ensembles are showcased.
 College ensembles are featured in eisteddfods across the region and in community events.
 The Creative Arts Faculty produces a biannual, major musical production, with students from Year Four and above able to audition for parts in the production or be part of the stage crew.
-In 2017, we are presenting The Addams Family Musical at the Ipswich Civic Centre.

 Every day we see firsthand that involvement in the Creative Arts helps students to improve their critical thinking skills, and develop personal attributes including commitment, self-discipline, teamwork and confidence.